 Route closure alone would not necessarily equate to an improvement in invasive, non-native species conditions.
 However, it is anticipated that closed routes would be reclaimed to a more natural condition and some diminishment of weed concentrations would occur along closed routes through treatment efforts.
 This would result in an increase in native plant growth.
-The 11.6 miles of routes limited to non-motorized and e-bike class 1 use would continue to pose a risk of introducing seed or plant parts to uninfested areas via users' shoes, clothing, or non-motorized vehicles (e.g., bike tires), but the level of disturbance on the routes would be reduced and conditions for invasive, non-native species would improve as the routes recover from vehicle travel and convert to single-track trails.
+The 11.62 miles of routes limited to non-motorized use would continue to pose a risk of introducing seed or plant parts to un-infested areas via users' shoes, clothing, or non-motorized vehicles (e.g., bike tires) and horse feces, but the level of disturbance on the routes would be reduced and conditions for invasive, non-native species would improve as the routes recover from vehicle travel and convert to single-track trails.